knexator/blog/_time_genres/fake-causal-loop.md

 tags: [time travel, puzzles]
 ---

-Some games in the [Past Clones](/time-genres/past-clones) genre impose an extra restriction: your past selves must not see your current self.
+Some games in the [Record Clones](/time-genres/record-clones) genre impose an extra restriction: your past selves must not see your current self.
 This might seem like a small (and annoying) change, but it does imply a different underlying model of time: each travel isn't creating a parallel timeline (in which your past self has lost all free will for some unexplained reason); it's taking you to the same unique, unchanging timeline, in which you simply never saw your future self.
 This is an ingenious way to make a game based on the [Closed Timelike Curve](/time-genres/closed-timelike-curve)